libsql/sqld/docs/HTTP_V2_SPEC.md

 }
 ```

-The `stream` endpoint is used to execute requests on a stream. `baton` in the
+The `pipeline` endpoint is used to execute a pipeline of requests on a stream.
-request specifies the stream.
-If the client sets `baton` to `null`, the server
+`baton` in the request specifies the stream.
+If the client sets `baton` to
-should create a new stream.
+`null`, the server should create a new stream.

 Server responds with another `baton` value in the response.
 If the `baton` value
 in the response is `null`, it means that the server has closed the stream.
 The
 client must use this value to refer to this stream in the next request (the
 `baton` in the response should be different from the `baton` in the request).
 This forces the client to issue the requests serially: it must wait for the
-response from a previous `stream` request before issuing another request on the
+response from a previous `pipeline` request before issuing another request on
-same stream.
+the same stream.

 The server should ensure that the `baton` values are unpredictable and
 unforgeable, for example by cryptographically signing them.